benporter/aws-glacier-multipart-upload/README.md

 We need a script to handle the math and autogenerate the code.

-This script also leverages the <a href="https://www.gnu.org/software/parallel/parallel_tutorial.html">parallel</a> library, so my 1945 upload scripts are kicked off in parallel, but are queued up until a core is done with one before proceeding to the next.
+This script leverages the <a href="https://www.gnu.org/software/parallel/parallel_tutorial.html">parallel</a> library, so my 1945 upload scripts are kicked off in parallel, but are queued up until a core is done with one before proceeding to the next.
+There is even a progress bar built in that shows you what percent is complete, and an estimated wait time until it is done.

 **Prerequisites**